Some festivals and conferences with exhibitors and workshops on disability and sex education

 The sex and disability conference featured a panel of speakers who shared their experiences with intellectual disabilities and offered advice from their personal experiences.
 The speakers discussed inclusivity, sex health, and learning about feelings associated with romantic relationships and sex.
 The conference’s hosts emphasized the importance of educating people with intellectual disabilities and their caregivers about the topic and promoting inclusivity.
 Conferences like this help to reduce the stigma around sex and relationships for people with disabilities and grant them the same human rights as everyone else.

-Last updated on March 8, 2023
+Last updated on May 28, 2023